People Watching (Conan Gray song)

 "People Watching" is a song by American singer-songwriter Conan Gray from his second studio album Superache (2022).
 The song was written by Gray, Julia Michaels, and Dan Nigro, the latter of whom also produced the song.
 It was released by Republic Records on July 15, 2021.
 Inspired by Gray's personal experiences during college, it is an indie pop song that is about the activity of people-watching.

-The song received positive reviews from citics, who praised the sentimental aspect of the lyrics.
+The song received positive reviews from critics, who praised the sentimental aspect of the lyrics.
 "People Watching" placed on record charts in New Zealand and Singapore, and was certified platinum in Canada, and gold in Australia, Brazil, and New Zealand.
 A music video featuring Gray working in a café was released on the day after the single.
 In 2022, Gray performed the song on The Today Show.

 Background and release

 In 2017, Gray posted a tweet on Twitter stating "i love people watching so much".
 He later released his debut album, Kid Krow, in 2020 on which he also collaborated with Dan Nigro.
 The following year Gray released two singles: "Overdrive" and "Astronomy".
 Gray began teasing a third single, later revealed to be "People Watching", which was released by Republic Records on July 15, 2021.
 The song was featured as the second track on Gray's second studio album Superache in 2022.
 "Astronomy" was also released on the album while "Overdrive", and Gray's following single, "Telepath", were featured as bonus tracks on Superaches Japanese CD release.